hareeshbhuma/44563-02-BH-git/README.md

 window 6
 defenestrate 12
 ```
-## Break and continue Statements, and else Clauses on Loops¶
+## Break and continue Statements, and else Clauses on Loops
 - The break statement, like in C, breaks out of the innermost enclosing for or while loop.
 - Loop statements may have an else clause; it is executed when the loop terminates through exhaustion of the list (with for) or when the   condition becomes false (with while), but not when the loop is terminated by a break statement.
 This is exemplified by the following     loop, which searches for prime numbers: